 Keeping Gravy From Forming a Skin

-How Much Pan Juices Should I Add to the Gravy Once the Turkey is Cooked?
+How Much of the Pan Juices Should I Add to the Gravy?

-The answer is pretty much all of it, or for a measurable amount 1 to 2 cups.
-If you have a fat separator (worth it! even for once or twice a year!) pour all of the cooking juices into the cup, and wait for the fat to rise to the top.
-You should be able to pour out the pan juices, and leave most of the fat behind.
+The answer is pretty much all of it, or for a measurable amount (2 to 3 cups).
+If you have a fat separator (Worth it!
+Even for once or twice a year!), pour all of the cooking juices into the cup and wait for the fat to rise to the top.
+You should be able to pour out the pan juices and leave most of the fat behind.

 Roasting Turkey Bones Before Making the Stock

-Simply put them on a baking sheet (lined with parchment or foil) in the oven at whatever temp you are cooking something else, and roast until dark brown.
-At 400°F they should be done in about 35 to 45 minutes.
+Simply put the bones on a baking sheet (lined with parchment or foil) in the oven and roast until dark brown.
+At 400 degrees, they should be done in about 35 to 45 minutes.
 No exact science here; you are looking for browned and somewhat crispy.
-So, if you have a casserole cooking at 350° F, place the bones on a baking sheet and slide them in at the same time.
+So, if you have a casserole cooking at 350 degrees, place the bones on a baking sheet and slide them in at the same time.
 Just add another 5 to 10 minutes of cooking time.

-Then to enrich store-bought stock, simmer the neck and any other bones available in the stock for about 30 to 40 minutes.
+Then, to enrich store-bought stock, simmer the roasted neck and any other available bones in the stock for about 30 to 40 minutes.
 Strain the stock into a liquid measuring cup and discard the bones.